 - Overall, we rate Healthy Holistic Living a Quackery Level Pseudoscience website based on the promotion of anti-vaccine and GMO propaganda.

 World Press Freedom Rank: USA 45/180

 Founded in 2006, Healthy Holistic Living is a pseudoscience website with an about page that reads “Healthy Holistic Living is one of the world’s largest online communities that supports people with a passion for holistic living and serves as a resource for those who desire to create a shift in their lives.”
 The founder is Michelle Toole, who is also an entrepreneur, mother, adventurer, author and independent health researcher.

 Funded by / Ownership

 The website is owned by Michelle Milea as of 2015, which is a part of the MLT Enterprises Group Inc. The website is funded through advertising.

 In review, Healthy Holistic Living is a typical pseudoscience website that promotes anti-vaccination propaganda as well as anti-GMO propaganda.
 Healthy Holistic Living also promotes miracle cures such as this: Study: Manuka honey kills more bacteria than all available antibiotics.
 There isn’t any evidence to support this claim.
 This site also promotes Chemtrail conspiracy theories.

-A factual search reveals three failed fact checks by IFCN fact-checkers.
+A factual search reveals numerous failed fact checks by IFCN fact-checkers.